-It’s hard to believe that a region under full U.S. military occupation -– with guard posts and surveillance drones monitoring the mountains of Tora Bora –- aren’t able grow, process and ship supplies of opium.
+It’s hard to believe that a region under full U.S. military occupation -– with guard posts and surveillance drones monitoring the mountains of Tora Bora –- are able grow, process and ship supplies of opium.

 In the words of researcher Timothy Alexander Guzman, “Who owns the planes and the ships that transport 90% percent of the world’s heroin from Afghanistan to the rest of the world in the first place?
 It sure isn’t the Taliban.”

 Do we look like we have stupid written all over our faces?

 Control of the world’s opium industry is a vital force in the operations of the intelligence agencies and organized-crime syndicates.
 It’s essentially reverse money-laundering, turning taxpayer funds into dark money that can be spent hiring mercenaries, organizing assassinations, arranging coups, or simply “stolen.”

 And who knows how many hired mercenaries and American troops from the Afghan theater were involved in the drug trade back in the “homeland” as corrupt or captured officials.

 They have access to all the “radicalized” young men they could ever want.
 These cutout “terrorists” can be renamed, trained and sent off to fight proxy wars in Syria or to spread fear and chaos in the West.

 A rough estimate, based on U.S. retail prices, suggests that the global heroin market is above the $500 billion mark.
 This multi-billion-dollar hike is the result of a significant increase in the volume of heroin sold worldwide coupled with a moderate increase in retail prices.